 My goal as an artist is to build up on what we’ve learned from the past, so we can create within our fullest potential, during the present.
 This applies to several aspects in life.

 As an oil painter I stand for mastering one’s crafts, meaning to know your materials, the different ways to use them and the chemical reactions towards their surroundings.
 This results in producing high quality works, which will last in time.

-I value the importance of good design.
+I value the importance of the good design.
 So as to create visually pleasing paintings, they are created following the logic of how the eye perceives: seeing the details in the context of the form.
-The images are composed of places, full of detail for the eye to explore and places where the eye can rest.
+The images are composed of places, full of details for the eye to explore and places where the eye can rest.